platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 SPDX-FileCopyrightText: 2024 Helmholtz-Zentrum hereon GmbH
 SPDX-License-Identifier: CC-BY-4.0
 abstract: "Frequently in socio-environmental sciences, models are used as tools to represent, understand, project and predict the behaviour of these complex systems.
 Along the modelling chain, Good Modelling Practices have been evolving that ensure---amongst others---that models are transparent and their results reproducible.
 Whenever such models are represented in software, Good Modelling meet Good Software Practices, such as a tractable  development workflow, good code, collaborative development and governance, continuous integration and deployment; and they meet Good Research Practices, such as attribution of copyrights and acknowledgement of intellectual property, publication of a software paper and archiving.
 Too often in existing socio-environmental model softwares, these practices have been regarded as an add-on to be considered at a later stage only; modellers have shied away from publishing their model as open source out of fear that having to add good practices is too demanding.
 We here argue for making a habit of following a list of simple and not so simple practices early on in the implementation of the model life cycle.
 We contextualise cherry-picked and hands-on practices for supporting Good Modelling Practice, and we demonstrate their application in the example context of the Viable North Sea fisheries socio-ecological systems model."
 acknowledgement: "This research is funded by the PACES programme Changing Coasts of the Helmholtz Gemeinschaft and an outcome of the Multiple Stressors on North Sea Life (MuSSeL) project funded by the German Ministry of Education and Research (BMBF, grant 03F0862A), and the DataHub Project of the Helmholtz Association [@Castell2023].
 This manuscript benefitted from discussions in the context of the Open Modeling Foundation (OMF, https://www.openmodelingfoundation.org).
-We thank the open source communities that make ours and other modelers' work possible, among them the developers of and contributors to Git, Python, pandoc, and LaTeX."
+We thank the open source communities that make ours and other modellers' work possible, among them the developers of and contributors to Git, Python, pandoc, and LaTeX."
 authorcontributions: "C.L.: Conceptualisation, Methodology, Writing – original draft, Writing – review & editing.
 P.S.: Writing - original draft, Writing - review & editing."
 ...

 # Introduction

 Frequently in socio-environmental sciences, models are used as tools to represent, understand, project and predict the behaviour of these complex systems, and for many more purposes [@Epstein2008;@Edmonds2019].
 The degree of a model's formalisation ranges from conceptual to mathematical equations to implementation in software [@Romanowska2015], and--by definition--all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973].
-We here concentrate on computational models, i.e. on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 agent-based models [@Comses2024codebase]; two decades ago there were 1360 ecological models [@Benz2001] counted some 1360; in 2015, a survey amongst 42 modelers counted 278 aquatic ecosystem models [@Janssen2015].
+We here concentrate on computational models, i.e. on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 agent-based models [@Comses2024codebase]; two decades ago there were 1360 ecological models [@Benz2001] counted some 1360; in 2015, a survey amongst 42 modellers counted 278 aquatic ecosystem models [@Janssen2015].

 So computational models are plenty and omnipresent in our field and they have proven their value in being "fruitfully wrong" [@Epstein2008].
 They often, however, escape strict falsifiability: the code may be verifiable only within certain accuracy ranges; the model may be validated only in site-specific application [@Refsgaard2004].
 The more useful assessment for a computer models scientificity is that of fitness-for purpose  [@Hamilton2022],  and Good Modelling Practice (GMP) aims at ensuring this.